 For advances to related parties, the Company applies a simplified approach in calculating ECL.
-The Company recognizes a loss allowance based on lifetime ECL at the end of each reporting period.
+The Company recognizes a loss allowance using the management's adopted policy on ECL at the end of each reporting period.
 The ECL on these financial assets are estimated using a provision matrix based on the Company's historical credit loss experience, adjusted for forward-looking factors specific to the debtors and the economic environment, including time value of money where appropriate.